oksanaustenko/ADM_HW4/README.md

 ## ___Part2___
 The second part required to create some subgraphs:

    - Given in input a conference we should return a subgraph induced by the set of authors who published at the input conference at least once.
-Creation of this subgraph performed by:
+Creation of this subgraph is performed by:

+         e) conference_subgraph  (takes in input only graph object)

+The same function make a plot for the subgraph and computes 3 types of centralities measures for it(degree, betweenness, closeness centrality ).

+It also make a plot for every type of measure using a color intensities for highlight different levels of centrality measures for nodes, which performed by function:

+     f)  draw  (takes in input graph object, positions of nodes, measure, name of measure)

+   - Given in input an author and an integer d, we made a subgraph induced by the nodes that have the number of edges at most equal to d with the input author.
+We implemented Breath-First Search algoritm adding the condition on the length of path(d).Then we made a plot for our subgraph.
+This procedure was performed by functions:

+         g) author_subgraph  (takes in input graph object,start node,integer number which indicates the length)

+         h) bfs_components  (algoritm which performes distances of length $d$).

+ Part3

+In the third part we created a python software which performed two types of queries:

+    takes in input an author (id) and returns the weight of the shortest path that connects the input author with Aris.
+It's done by functions:

+    i)  aris  (search for id which corresponds to name Aris in the file)

+    j)  shortest_path  (using Dijkstra's algorithm find shortest path beetwen Aris and input node, takes in input graph object and two nodes)

+    takes in input a subset of nodes (>21)(>21) and returns, for each node of the graph, its GroupNumber.
+We implemented a function which